Sefirot: Ten sefirot

 In Cordoveran Kabbalah, the forces of creation are considered autonomous forces that evolve independently.
 By contrast, in Lurean or Lurianic Kabbalah (the Kabbalah of Isaac Luria), the sefirot are perceived as a constellation of forces in active dialogue with one another at every stage of that evolution.
 Luria described the sefirot as complex and dynamically interacting entities known as partzufim "faces," each with its own symbolically human-like persona.

 Keter, the Crown, is the first sefirah.
 It is the superconscious intermediary between God and the other, conscious sefirot.
 Three different levels, or "heads," are identified within Keter.
 In some contexts, the highest level of Keter is called "The unknowable head," The second level is "the head of nothingness" (reisha d'ayin), and the third level is "the long head" (reisha d'arich).
 These three heads correspond to the superconscious levels of faith, pleasure and will in the soul.

 The first sefirah, Keter, describes the divine superconscious Will that is beyond conscious intellect.
 The next three sefirot (Chokmah, Binah and Da'at) describe three levels of conscious divine intellect.
 In particular, Da'at represents Keter in its knowable form, the concept of knowledge.
 Will and knowledge are corresponding somewhat dependent opposites.
 The seven subsequent sefirot (Chesed, Gevurah, Tiferet, Netzach, Hod, Yesod and Malkuth) describe the primary and secondary conscious divine emotions.
-The sefirot of the left side and the sefira of Malkuth are feminine, as the female principle in Kabbalah describes a vessel that receives the outward male light, then inwardly nurtures and gives birth to the sefirot below them.
+The sefirot of the left side and the sefirah of Malkuth are feminine, as the female principle in Kabbalah describes a vessel that receives the outward male light, then inwardly nurtures and gives birth to the sefirot below them.
 Kabbalah sees the human soul as mirroring the divine (after Genesis 1:27, "God created man in His own image, in the image of God He created him, male and female He created them"), and more widely, all creations as reflections of their life source in the sefirot.
 Therefore, the sefirot also describe the spiritual life of man, break down man's psychological processes, and constitute the conceptual paradigm in Kabbalah for understanding everything.
 This relationship between the soul of man and the divine gives Kabbalah one of its two central metaphors in describing divinity, alongside the other Ohr (light) metaphor.
 However, Kabbalah repeatedly stresses the need to avoid all corporeal interpretation.
 Through this, the sefirot are related to the structure of the body and are reformed into partzufim (personas).
 Underlying the structural purpose of each sefirah is a hidden motivational force which is understood best by comparison with a corresponding psychological state in human spiritual experience.